Countries which are major importers of Saudi crude, such as India, China and Indonesia, will be the most vulnerable to the oil supply disruption.

-Oil markets though adequately supplied over well-stocked global inventories will remain fragile as market deliberate looming supply-side uncertainties.
+"Oil markets though adequately supplied over well-stocked global inventories will remain fragile as market deliberate looming supply-side uncertainties.
 A prolonged supply outage and heightened militaristic tensions (Middle East) will keep traders fixated on growing market risks in the current term."

 Saudi Arabia is set to become a significant buyer of refined products after the attacks, consultancy Energy Aspects said in a note.

 Saudi Aramco will likely buy significant quantities of gasoline, diesel and possibly fuel oil while cutting liquefied petroleum gas exports.

 US gasoline futures rose as much 12.9 percent, while US heating oil futures rose by as much as 10.8 percent.
 China's Shanghai crude oil futures rose to its trading limit, gaining 8 percent at the open.

-oil supplies as it will deliver crude from other sources and has adequate inventory, a source with the refinery said. oil imports.
+Meanwhile, Saudi Aramco has told one Indian refinery there will be no immediate impact on oil supplies as it will deliver crude from other sources and has adequate inventory, a source with the refinery said.